1000Bulbs/dev-app/00-about_you/README.md

 8.)
 CSS

 I also created a company with three friends and then sold it.
-I am looking for a position where I can work in a small team of developers that love to learn new technologies and implrement them.
+I am looking for a position where I can work in a small team of developers that love to learn new technologies and implement them.

 <b>Web App:</b> <br>
 http://www.clientstack.com
-- I was did all MongoDB work including map-reduce functions and database administration.
+- I did all MongoDB work including map-reduce functions and database administration.
 - I also did much of the MySQL and PHP work.

 <b>Resume:</b> <br>